Mountaintop view in Grenada

 18) Go on a retreat at True Blue Bay Resort

-True Blue itself is a hub for creative wellness, even offering Scuba Yoga Day, which blends yoga with diving for a one-of-a-kind way to connect with both body and sea.
+True Blue itself is a hub for creative wellness, offering Scuba Yoga Day, which combines yoga with diving for a unique way to connect with both body and sea.

 19) Mindful Nature Walks or Eco Tours